 Title: Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.

-Author names and affiliations: Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
+Author names and affiliations, , including ORCID ID: Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.
 Author affiliations should be presented in decreasing hierarchical order (e.g. Harvard University, Harvard Business School, Boston, USA) and should be written as established in its own language (e.g. Université Paris-Sorbonne; Harvard University, Universidade de São Paulo).
+The ORCID ID must be inserted in all authors' profile.
+To do that go to Update your details, ORCID field; if any of the authors does not have an ORCID ID, it can be registered at https://orcid.org/register.

 Corresponding author: Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
 Ensure that the institutional e-mail address is given and that contact details are kept up to date by the corresponding author.